 Once upon a time, there was mono.
-Spatially, this was nice and simple - sounds just came from your speaker.
+Spatially, this is nice and simple - sounds just came from your speaker, but that's enough to hear what is going on and give a sense of distance (the first dimension of our 3D).

 Later on, the "stereo" that we know so well came along.
-Largely developed by Alan Blumlein, this encodes a simple sound stage into two channels of audio, typically by varying the relative level of sounds in two speakers.
+Largely developed by Alan Blumlein, this produces a simple sound stage using two channels of audio, typically by varying the relative level of sounds in two speakers.

-More recently, 5.1 and 7.1 "surround sound" systems have appeared, in the cinema and then the home.
-These put speakers around the audience and work typically in much the same way as stereo, varying the level of sounds in the two closest speakers.
+"Surround" systems (5.1 and 7.1 etc.) are common in cinema and some homes.
+These put extra speakers around the audience and work in much the same way as stereo.
+Audio is assigned to a number of speaker channels, typically by varying the level of sounds in two neighbouring speakers.
+These surround systems have been extended to include raised speakers for a more "3D" experience.

 The Mathematical "Heavy Lifting"

-Rapture3D and the TOA plugins uses a mathematical framework known as "Higher Order Ambisonics" (HOA) to drive your speakers.
-The maths is hard, but we worry about all that - and the results are worth it!
-HOA can work better and better as you add more detail and more speakers and, like its close relative "Wavefield Synthesis", can generate essentially correct soundfields over an area.
+On speakers, HOA can work better and better as you add more detail and channels and, like its close relative "Wavefield Synthesis", can manage the acoustic pressure field to generate essentially correct sound in a region of space, not just at a "sweet spot".
 Unlike Wavefield however, it doesn't insist on huge numbers of speakers.
 Instead, Rapture3D does the best it can and blends in more robust techniques where there isn't enough detail, or a large enough number of speakers, for more "holographic" approaches.
+Results are typically rather better than with conventional panning.

-We think we have a superb HOA playback system ("decoder") in Rapture3D.
+We think we have a superb HOA decoder in Rapture3D.
 We're using a range of new techniques, including handling of irregular speaker layouts, management of wavefront curvature - and new psychoacoustic cues.
 If you're mathematically inclined, you might be interested in some Technical Notes.

-Rapture3D also has support for surround stereo, HCTC crosstalk cancelled stereo, and 3D over stereo headphones, using six different "HRTFs" to help you find one that matches your head shape.
+Rapture3D also has support for surround stereo, HCTC crosstalk cancelled stereo, and most importantly binaural 3D on stereo headphones, using six different HRTFs to help you find one that matches your head shape.
+Rapture3D "Advanced" can even handle personalized HRTFs.

 In the studio, the TOA plugins provide a rich suite of creative tools to help you make mixes using HOA easily.
 TOA stands for "Third Order Ambisonics" and needs 16 audio to channels to work.
 This gives a good level of spatial detail without overloading your computer.